 Over the Summer I decided I wanted to build something to store some of my weaponry in.
 I wanted it to be hidden in plain sight, but still readily accessible.
 I wanted it to also loudly say "I am a proud American who believes in the constitution of the United States".
-After doing a little bit of research, I came up with a plan.
-An American flag concealment case.
+After doing a little bit of research, I came up with this design for an American flag concealment case.
 I wanted it large enough to store a standard rifle, 2 handguns, and a separate compartment for ammo and accessories.
 I wanted it to be proportioned right as well.
-As a veteran, there is nothing more annoying to me than to see misproportioned American flags.
 For this project, I spent approximately $75 in total.
-Depending on what tools and material you have, it could be a little less or more for you.
+This may vary depending on what tools and material you may already have.

 - Wood glue

 - 1 lb box of 1 5/8" construction or wood screws